When comparing tour operator software, bike tour guides should look for a system that:

 Manage Experiences, Resources, Pricing & Availability

-The Bókun Experiences tab provides all the tools to manage products, pricing, and availability.
-It’s extremely easy to use, and the product builder guides you through each step.
+The Bókun Experiences tab provides all the tools to manage products, pricing, availability, and resources.
+You can use it to create listings for both your bike tours and rentals.

 Product Builder

-First, start by choosing how people book with you — whether they:
+First, start by choosing how people book with you — whether they select:

-• Buy a general pass to visit any time.
+• A general pass to visit any time.
 (This option will be less relevant for bike tour guides and rental providers.)

 If you offer bike tours, you’ll likely choose option #1 — travellers choose the day and departure time for the experience.